razshare/frizzante-docs/docs/web-sockets.md

-You can upgrade http requests to web sockets with `f.ResponseSendWsUpgrade()`.
+You can upgrade http requests to server sent events with `response.SendWsUpgrade()`.

 `main.go`
 ```go